Anti-idling campaign

 Suitable for primary and secondary pupils.
 Supports the Geography National Curriculum.

-When a car engine is left running for over a minute after stopping or parking this is known as idling.
-Idling is common when parents/carers are picking up and dropping off their children and it can increase air pollution around the school gate.
+Idling is referred to when cars are left running for over a minute after stopping or parking.
+This is common when parents/carers pick or drop off pupils to school & can result in increased air pollution surrounding the school gate.

-You could also use the GLA Cleaner Air 4 Schools toolkit to explore the topic in more detail.
-The toolkit contains lesson plans and campaign ideas to use with your pupils.
+Pupils can use creative innovative ideas & use the GLA Cleaner Air 4 Schools toolkit to explore the topic in more detail.
+The toolkit contains lesson plans and campaign ideas.

 Activity steps